You have an ad blocker! We understand, but...

 I thought the sparrow's note from heaven,

-He sings the song, but it pleases not now;
+He sings the song, but it cheers not now,

-For I did not bring home the river and sky;
+For I did not bring home the river and the sky; -

 The delicate shells lay on the shore;